italia/daf-replicate-ingestion/km4city-to-kafka.md

 ## TODOs

 - Integrate Avro classes generation in Maven
-- Add a Dockerfile that allows to obtain an image without a host Maven
+- Add a Dockerfile that gives an image without a host Maven
 - Test with an external Kafka cluster
-- Sort out whether spring-boot:repackage should really be called explicitly
 - Document the microservice's Swagger REST API
-- Add a container that consumes the topic and prints (aggregated?) data to console, so that something actually happens when you `docker-compose up`
+- Find out if `spring-boot:repackage` must really be called explicitly